 - Payments to General Fund.
-In 2013-14, the General Fund will receive an estimated \$333 million in revenue from tribes. - Redirection of Payments.
+In 2014-15, the General Fund is estimated to receive \$333 million in revenue from tribes. - Redirection of Payments.
 Currently, tribal-state compacts for three tribes-the Morongo Band of Mission Indians, the Pechanga Band of Luiseño Indians, and the San Manuel Band of Mission Indians-require that up to \$124.2 million of their General Fund payments be available annually for redirection if the RSTF shortfalls.
 Specifically, the compacts require the transfer of sufficient funds to ensure that each eligible tribe receives their full \$1.1 million annual allocation. - Rincon Decision.
 The Ninth Circuit Court of Appeal decided in the Rincon Band v.
 Schwarzenegger case that the state cannot require tribes to make payments to the General Fund.
-While the compacts requiring these payments still stand, tribes currently making payments to the General Fund will likely no longer make such payments when their compacts are renegotiated.
+While the compacts requiring these payments still stand, tribes currently making payments to the General Fund may no longer make such payments when their compacts are renegotiated.